Readme File

 Synchronous reluctance motor (SynRM)

-Externally excited synchronous motor (EESM)
+Externally exited synchronous motor (EESM)

 Squirrel cage induction motor (SCIM)